LA sheriff, county executive spar over payments for some quarantined deputies

 Some quarantined deputies with the Los Angeles County Sheriff's Department may go unpaid as the sheriff and county chief executive feud over payments to those ordered to stay home last month over coronavirus concerns.

-The spat comes during the countrywide outbreak of COVID-19 and just days after the Los Angeles County Board of Supervisors removed Sheriff Alex Villanueva as head of the county's emergency operations center and replaced him with LA County CEO Sachi Hamai.
+The spat emerged during the countrywide outbreak of COVID-19 and just days after the Los Angeles County Board of Supervisors removed Sheriff Alex Villanueva as head of the county's emergency operations center and replaced him with LA County CEO Sachi Hamai.

-Villanueva told Fox 11 Thursday that officers quarantined after April 1 will receive new emergency benefits and said that the county CEO would not pay out similar benefits to officers quarantined last month.
+Villanueva told Fox 11 on Thursday that officers quarantined after April 1 will receive new emergency benefits and said the county CEO would not pay out similar benefits to officers quarantined last month.

 ”County leaders decided to follow new federal guidelines that took effect today, which state from April 1 forward, employees get 80 hours of paid sick leave if quarantined,” he told the outlet.